-- Join a dynamic, supportive network of more than 300 Bay Area TechWomen mentor alumnae; and
+- Join a dynamic, supportive network of more than 800 Bay Area TechWomen mentor alumnae

 What is a Professional Mentor?

 A Professional Mentor is a TechWomen volunteer who works closely with an Emerging Leader to help her grow and thrive professionally.
-Each mentor facilitates experiences that expose the Emerging Leader to an extensive professional network and inspire her with respect to the energetic, innovative, risk-taking culture embodied by Silicon Valley.
+Each mentor facilitates experiences that expose the Emerging Leader to an extensive professional network and inspire her with the energetic, innovative and risk-taking culture embodied by Silicon Valley.
 A Professional Mentor also supports the Emerging Leader to plan and implement a mentorship project based on her learning goals and the unique network and environment of the mentor’s company.

-Emerging Leaders will be in the San Francisco Bay Area during September and October 2018 and will be at their host company on most weekdays between October 1 – 23, 2018.
+Emerging Leaders will travel to the San Francisco Bay Area in late September 2019 and will be at their host company most weekdays between October 7-29, 2019.

 What will a Professional Mentor do?